Authors & Events

 Jo Marchant is an award-winning science journalist.
-She has a PhD in genetics and medical microbiology, and an MSc in science communication.
+She has a PhD in genetics and medical microbiology and an MSc in science communication.
 She has worked as an editor at New Scientist and Nature, and her articles have appeared in The Guardian, Wired, Observer, New Scientist, and Nature.
-Jo Marchant’s previous book, Cure, hit the New York Times bestseller hardcover nonfiction and science lists and was licensed to 27 countries.
-She is also author of Decoding the Heavens, which was, like Cure, shortlisted for the Royal Society Prize for Science Books.
+Jo Marchant’s previous book, Cure, hit the New York Times bestseller hardcover nonfiction and science lists and was sold in more than thirty countries.
+She is also the author of Decoding the Heavens, which, like Cure, was shortlisted for the Royal Society Prize for Science Books.

 To cure is Western medicine’s objective.
 In Cure: A Journey into the Science of Mind Over Body, journalist Jo Marchant tackles just what some of those medically-sanctioned treatments could be.
 You’ve heard of a lot of them already: placebos, hypnosis, strong social networks, purpose.
 What is less known is what exactly happens to our bodies, and our brains, when we use those treatments to treat conditions from depression to fatigue to pain.

 Marchant’s Cure tells us.
 Packed with case studies on things like honest placebos, rubber-hand therapy, and meditation, in tandem with brain scans, patient reports, and immune systems checks, it does something else, too: Her look at when and how these cures work shows us how we work, too, adding a complex narrative to the ongoing study of what our brains and minds mean to each other.

 PENGUIN RANDOM HOUSE: At its heart, your book Cure is a data-driven exploration of the world of mind-body medicine.
 Can you give an overview of this field?